ece-student/Team-16/docs/lab3/lab3.md

 	 end
 ```

-Note in the above code, GPIO_O_D[0] was our external input and led_state refers to the LED's current state.
+Note in the above code, GPIO_O_D[0] is the pin connected to our external input and led_state refers to the LED's current state.

 [See the demo here](https://youtu.be/QqNK1ildkJI)